Who is at fault in a multiple car accident?

 - Were there any unsafe road conditions at the time.

 - Review of any video surveillance that may be available.

 - Position of the vehicles after they came to rest.

 How an Attorney Can Help

 If you are in a two-car fender-bender where no one was severely hurt, you may not need the services of an attorney.
 But, in a major crash situation involving multiple cars, where you were seriously injured, you owe it to yourself to at least get a free consultation with experienced counsel.
-You likely need an attorney who the ability of proving fault which can make a difference in whether or not you are compensated for your injuries.
+You likely need an attorney with the experience and ability of proving fault which can make a difference in whether or not you are compensated for your injuries and damages.

 If you were injured in a multiple car accident, or someone you loved was killed in such an accident, contact us at the Blumenshine Law Group or call (312)766-1000 or email email@example.com for a free case consultation.
 We will assess how fault may affect your claim for compensation.